sam-wagner/GNLP/README.md

 ```

 It should be noted that the GNLP solver uses a stoichastic methods, so it should be called more than once.
 In the example driver files there is a variable called N_RUNS, which is set at the same time as the problem definition variables.
 The loop that runs the GNLP_DRIVER function is the best place to parallelize the solver (basically run the solver several times at once) with somthing like OpenMP.
 There are also comment in the GNLP_DRIVER subroutine that can be used to parallelize individual runs of the routine with OpenMP.
 This should be used with caution, because this can actually cause the algorithm to run slower if the objective function isn't properly set up for parallel operations.

+If there is any confusion as to how the GNLP driver is called, please examine one of the benchmark problem driver program files.

 ### Structure of the Cost Functions

 The objective function must be in it's own module title "COST_MODULE".
 The objective function itself